What Is a PERT Chart? Learn How This Tool Can Keep Your Projects On Track

-C. A project management planning tool
+A project management planning tool.

-All of the above
+All of the above.

-If you guessed “E,” you’re absolutely correct!
+If you guessed “4,” you’re absolutely correct!
 But now you might be asking: “What do the Navy and project management have in common?
 And did you say missiles?”

 Here’s what we’ll cover:

-What Is a PERT Chart?
+What is a PERT chart?

-A schematic of the project schedule.
+A PERT chart is a schematic of the project schedule.